Home

 - Another

-responsibility of the S.V.A. is to garage, maintain and
+responsibility of the S.V.A. is to garage, maintain, protect and

 insure the aforementioned SVA-owned "Stonewall Car" -- a

-visible, moving and valuable symbol of GLBT history and pride.
+visible, moving and valuable symbol of actual Gay history and real

 -

-generations.
-At this time we have one limited plot accommodating six in Westbury, Long Island.
+At this time, we have one limited plot accommodating four more in

 -

-people and their non-GLBT friends, relatives and supporters.
-The
+people and their non-G.L.B.T. friends, colleagues, relatives and

 print edition which is published quarterly.
 Press releases